 Initiatives and Projects

-Since the launch of Central Sustainability in August 2020, we have collaborated with campus partners to create educational materials and resources, pursue policies, and initiate projects to better the CMU community.
+Since its launch in May 2020, Central Sustainability has collaborated with community partners to create educational materials and resources, pursue policies and initiate projects to better the CMU community.

 Ongoing partnerships

-We have had amazing opportunities to connect with various organizations in Michigan such as the Saginaw Chippewa Indian Tribe, the Saginaw Chippewa Tribal College, CMU Honors Program, Residence Life, Take Back The Tap, CMU Sierra Club, the Student Government Association, the Residence Housing Association, the Mount Pleasant Citizens' Climate Lobby, the City of Mount Pleasant, the Department of Geography and Environmental Studies, the Mary Ellen Brandell Volunteer Center, and many more.
+Central Sustainability has had amazing opportunities to connect with various organizations in Michigan, such as the Saginaw Chippewa Indian Tribe, the Saginaw Chippewa Tribal College, the CMU Honors Program, Residence Life, Take Back The Tap, CMU Sierra Club, the Student Government Association, the Residence Housing Association, the Mount Pleasant Citizens' Climate Lobby, the City of Mount Pleasant, the Department of Geography and Environmental Studies, the Mary Ellen Brandell Volunteer Center and many more.

-Thanks to these partnerships, we're able to put on events, collaborate on projects, create and distribute resources, and integrate sustainability into every facet of the campus community and university functions!
+Thanks to these partnerships, CS can put on events, facilitate ongoing projects, create and distribute resources and integrate sustainability into many areas of the campus community and university functions!

 Campus resources and education